R0uter/gfw_domain_whitelist_spider/README.md

-##Spider for GFW white domain list
+##Spider for GFW white domain list (v0.1 alpha 5)
 This is a simple spider for the GFW white domain list that I wroted.

-It will automatically gather domian accessable infomation from Internet and save them into database.
+It will automatically gather domian  infomation from Chinternet and save them into database.

 Finally we can generate GFW white domain list to use in pac file.